etherealmachine/rpg-ai/README.md

 can use a simple command to alert enemies in a radius and kickoff some simple enemy AI.
 3. The check is very successful and the DM can describe how easily the might barbarian kicks open the door.

+# Map Editor
+The map editor helps you remix and modify existing maps.
+For example, you might take an existing map a user uploaded and use it to generate a new map with more or different rooms.
+Then, you can fill these rooms with generated decorations, loot, monsters, and flavor text.